rapid-trauma-recovery

 How your brain heals itself (with a little guidance)…

-Step 1: Choose Your Target — Pick a specific memory or feeling.
-The car accident.
-The diagnosis.
-The moment you found those texts.
+• Step 1 — Pick a specific memory or feeling.
+The car accident, the diagnosis, or the moment you found those texts.
+For anxiety, you can choose something in the future.

-Step 2: Follow the Movement — Hold the memory during bilateral stimulation, like watching scenery from a train window while your brain sorts through its filing system.
+• Step 2 — Hold the memory during bilateral stimulation, like watching scenery from a train window while your brain sorts through its filing system.

-Step 3: Rewrite the Ending — Choose new images to replace the painful ones.
-Your brain keeps the facts but drops the electric charge.
+• Step 3 — Choose new images to replace the painful ones.
+Your brain keeps the facts but drops the emotional charge.

 The Evidence is Clear: ART Creates Profound Change

-Systematic Review Findings¹¹ — Across multiple studies, ART consistently shows effect sizes ranging from 1.12 to 3.28; results so strong that researchers double-check their calculations.
+• Systematic Review Findings¹¹ — Across multiple studies, ART consistently shows effect sizes ranging from 1.12 to 3.28 (remember, 0.8 is considered “good”).

 ART is an investment in your freedom and well-being.